ambro-r/Algorithms/README.md

         * Work out the error (error = rightAnswer - calculatedAnswer)
         * Adjust the weights based on the current weight, input, error and learning rate (weight(n+1) = weight(n) + input * error * learningRate)
     * Once the total error rate is zero, the network is trained.

+If a problem is linearly separable, then single layer neural networks (no hidden layers) can be used.

 [4.2]: https://en.wikipedia.org/wiki/Perceptron
 [4.3]: https://www.simplilearn.com/what-is-perceptron-tutorial

+### Feedforward Neural NetwoF

 ## Problems: